 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+Paying for costs once a benefit limit has been reached will not count toward an out-of-pocket maximum.
 You can call Customer Service when you want to know how much of your benefit limit you have already used.